 Command Description Reference Н Command list supported by model MC-1-U Model CC To view Current Configuration of model MC-1-U model.
 IP Sets the network IP address, Ethernet port, of model MC-1-U. After this command connection to Telnet prompt will be lost and user needs to reopen Telnet prompt.
-Factory set value is : 192.168.100.153 MASK Sets the Network IP mask address, Ethernet port, of model MC-1-U. Factory set Value is : 255.255.255.0 GTY Sets the Network IP Gateway (factory set route address), Ethernet port, of model MC-1-U. Factory set Value is : 192.168.100.254 · · - SIP1 Sets the IP address of SNMP manager which should receive any Trap Appendix E massages generated by model MC-1-U Agent.
+Factory set value is : 192.168.100.153 MASK Sets the Network IP mask address, Ethernet port, of model MC-1-U. Factory set Value is : 255.255.255.0 GTY Sets the Network IP Gateway (factory set route address), Ethernet port, of model MC-1-U. 10.0 Factory set Value is : 192.168.100.254 10.3 SIP1 Sets the IP address of SNMP manager which should receive any Trap massages generated by model MC-1-U Agent.
 Factory set value is 192.168.100.73 SIP2 Sets the IP address of SNMP manager which should receive any Trap massages generated by model MC-1-U Agent.
 Factory set value is 192.168.100.73 SRC Sets the SNMP Read Community.
 The input could be any ascii string with 1-20 characters.
-Factory set value is: masibus For detail of Read Community refer section: 12.2.2 SWC Sets the SNMP Write Community, factory set value is masibus.
+Factory set value is: masibus 014/0 For detail of Read Community refer section: 12.2.2 SWC Sets the SNMP Write Community, factory set value is masibus.
 The input could be any ascii string with 1-20 characters.
-For detail of Write Community refer section: 12.2.2 STRT Used to modify stratum of model MC-1-U when it is not synchronized.
+SLOC For detail of Write Community refer section: 12.2.2 SLUC Sets the SNMP Location.
+The input could be any ascii string with 1- SDES 10 characters.
+Factory set value is: Gandhinagar.
+Sets the SNMP Description name.
+The input could be any ascii string SDES STRT with 1-10 characters.
+Factory set value is: Gandhinagar.
+10.3 SIKI Used to modify stratum of model MC-1-U when it is not synchronized.
 Factory set value is 1.
 For detail about stratum refer Section 11.3.2.
-U Sets the User name Telnet session, current Ethernet port, of model MC-1- U. Factory set Value is masibus (case sensitive).
-Appendix E Р Sets the Password Telnet session, current Ethernet port, of model MC-1-U. Factory set Value is masibus (Case Sensitive).
+U Sets the User name Telnet session, current Ethernet port, of model 0 MC-1-U. Factory set Value is masibus (case sensitive). Р Sets the Password Telnet session, current Ethernet port, of model MC-1-U. Factory set Value is masibus (Case Sensitive).

+TRAP1 Enable Trap on Receiver 1 (After enabling Trap only User will be able to see the trap on SNMP browser.
+TRAP2 Enable Trap on Receiver 2 (After enabling Trap only User will be able to see the trap on SNMP browser.
 IRIG Used to configure UTC/Local time on IRIG output port.
 Factory set Value is No - Transmit local time on IRIG-B Port.
 I_1344 Used to configure IEEE-1344 C37.118-2005 protocol on IRIG-B output port.
 Factory set Value is No-Disable IEEE 1344.
 For detail about IEEE 1344 refer section: 10.2.2.4 Q Quit the telnet configuration